srkraut/sigma-docs/docs/module/embedded.md

 Enter the content to put in the HEAD of the document in the box provided.

 JavaScript should be wrapped in script tags.
-Xibo will automatically add jQuery.
+Sigma-DS will automatically add jQuery.

 The EmbedInit() method will be called by the Player and can be used to safely start any custom JavaScript at the appropriate time.
 The method is defaulted on any new Embedded media Item.